txpipe/asteria/mvp-design/design.md

 * the x and y output datum values are updated as the previous ones (input values) plus the corresponding deltas.
 * the output fuel datum field equals the input fuel minus the fuel required for the displacement.
 * the distance advanced doesn't exceed the `MAX_SHIP_MOVEMENT_PER_TX`.
-* the tx is signed by the ship owner.

 #### *Gather Redeemer (includes gathering amount)*
 * there is a single `ShipState` input.